• About

 03 Tuesday Apr 2018

-Posted by Brandon Ray Kirk in Logan, Poetry, Wyoming County
+Posted Logan, Poetry, Wyoming County

 Appalachia, C. Russel Christian, Carl Christian, Huntington Advertiser, Kirbyville, Logan County, Marian Trent, Mick Hurley, Oceana, poems, poetry, The Irish Plowman, West Virginia, writers, writing, Wyoming County